ReesMorrison/BlogThemes/content/blog/2021-02-03-alcohol-absinthe-degas/AlcoholAbsintheDegas.md

 Alcohol is a central nervous system depressant, meaning that it slows down brain functioning and neural activity.
 Alcohol does this by enhancing the effects of the neurotransmitter GABA.
 Alcohol can slur speech, unsteady movement, disturb perceptions, and slow reactions.
 Alcohol impairs the ability to think rationally, lessens inhibitions, and distorts judgment.

 Paradoxically, while partaking sometimes animates drinkers, eventually it swings to depressing them.
 The picture has a soggy, subdued aura that displays the opposite of conviviality.
 Neither person cares to talk, looking worse for wear after a long night.
 Both appear lost in reveries or burdened by dulled senses.
 Whether the pall is cast by fatigue, extensive drinking, poor health, a bitter argument between them we cannot tell.
-But the effervescent light-heartedness often associated with having a glass or three finds no place in this scene.
-[I'm an inline-style link with title](https://themesfromart.com/blog/2021-02-01-alcohol-margaritaville-buffet/ "Margaritaville by Jimmy Buffet")
+But the effervescent light-heartedness often associated with having a glass or three finds no place in this scene. ["Margaritaville by Jimmy Buffet"](https://themesfromart.com/blog/2021-02-01-alcohol-margaritaville-buffet/)

 As a third sub-theme of alcohol, hangovers may plague the couple.
 [Note 2] To the side of her surly companion stands a glass filled with a brown drink (possibly mazagran – a cold coffee beverage thought to be a hangover cure).
 She may be trying the “hair of the dog,” a phrased derived from the medieval belief that, when someone was bitten by a rabid dog, a cure could be applying the same dog's hair to the wound.
 [Note 3]